-However, one of the main advantages of DSLRs is its optical viewfinder (as opposed to the electronic viewfinder found in mirrorless cameras).
+One of the main advantages of DSLRs is its optical viewfinder (as opposed to the electronic viewfinder found in mirrorless cameras).
 Many photographers prefer viewing their image naturally, rather than through a 'mini TV screen' EVF.
 The large, ergonomic handgrips make the best DSLRs super comfortable to use when shooting for long periods of time.
-Meanwhile, the rugged build of a DSLR is reassuringly durable – often surviving unfortunate drops or scrapes.
-Prime examples of newer DSLRs that make an amazing case for themselves include the Canon Rebel SL3 (EOS 250D), Canon EOS 90D and Nikon D780.

-We've collected the best DSLRs currently available, separated into bodies for beginners, enthusiasts and professionals.
+We've collected what we think are the best and most interesting DSLRs currently available, separated into bodies for beginners, enthusiasts and professionals.

 The best DSLR in 2021

 Here we've picked our favorite entry-level DSLRs.
 We think these are all the best all-around DSLRs for new users, however, we rate them all for different reasons.
 Some are highly affordable, while others have more sophisticated features, so take a look through and see which ones seem like they'd suit you best.